InterestingBrainPoops/Yggdrasil/README.md

 # Yggdrasil
-Javascript battlesnake that uses a move tree
+A battlesnake in Go that uses a move tree